-Non-Zero Dispersion Shifted (NZDSF) Single Mode Optical Fiber (ITU-T G.655)
+Non-Zero Dispersion Shifted (NZDSF) Single Mode Optical Fibers (G.655)

-Extra flexibility and bend radius makes these fibers suitable for network installations and challenging environments where cable routing is a challenge or difficult.
+Extra flexibility and a reduced bend radius make these fibers suitable for network installations and environments where cable routing is a challenge or difficult.

 Need Single Mode Fiber for Network & Latency Simulation Applications?